angarsky/diveintopython/learn/classes.md

 ```

-## Advanced Python classes: how to implement abstraction and encapsulation in your programming
+## Advanced using of Python classes

 In Python, classes are used for implementing complex data structures and for building large software systems.
 They are used for creating objects that represent a real-world entity.
 A class in Python is defined as a template or blueprint for creating objects.